CSCfi/OKM-frontend-components/README.md

 * increment version in oiva-frontend and replace local references to the component and its dependencies with library references
 * remove component and its dependencies from oiva-frontend
 * resolve potential issues

+## How to run locally against this library

+Replace your dependency source as "file:../OKM-frontend-components" or whatever is the path to your locally cloned project, instead of "github:CSCfi/OKM-frontend-components#v0.1.7"